datahubio/docs/terms-of-service.md

 ## 14. Privacy

-Please visit our [Privacy Policy][privacy] to understand how the Company collects and uses personal information.
+Please visit our [Privacy Policy](privacy) to understand how the Company collects and uses personal information.